felipemassuia/knowledge-base/Docker/README.md

 # Docker
 ###### Docker is a tool created to provide a simpler way to configure and run applications and intire simulations of operational systems trought the concept of **container**.
 ###### A container is an instance of an image, wich is a descriptions of a configuration to run an application.
-Each container is a process inside the original system and it has some caracteristics to keep the integrity of it.
+Each container is a process inside the original system and it has some characteristics to keep the integrity of it.
 The list below shows some of this concepts, known as "namespaces".
 * **PID** Keep the isolation of the processess inside the container
 * **NET** Keep the network isolation
 * **IPC** Keep the isolation between process and shared memory